A 5-day road trip itinerary for the Great Ocean Road

 Watch our adventure come to life here…

-My guide to planning your Great Ocean Road road trip…
+A guide to planning your Great Ocean Road road trip

-Note: If you drive the Great Ocean Road straight from Melbourne it will take about 4/4.5 hours (without stops) so technically you could do it in a pretty intense day trip if you wanted to.
-Though after cruising the route over 5 days there was still so much that would have easily occupied us for a longer adventure.
+If you fly into Melbourne and drive the Great Ocean Road from the city, it will take about 4/4.5 hours one way (without stops).
+So technically, you could do the Great Ocean Road in a pretty intense day trip if you were short on time but adamant to plan this adventure.
+Though after cruising the route over 5 days, there was still so much that would have easily occupied us for a longer adventure.

-It was pretty basic in design and had clocked nearly 600,000 miles but it got us safely from A to B and came equipped with a bed come dining table, a fridge, a microwave, a double hob and extra storage.
+It was pretty basic in design and had clocked nearly 600,000 miles, but it got us safely from A to B and came equipped with a bed, a dining table, a fridge, a microwave, a double hob and extra storage.

 How much can you expect to pay for a camper van?

-For our 3 birth van for we paid the basic rate of $89 per day.
+For our 3 birth van, we paid the basic rate of $89 per day.

 - gas (to operate the cooker)